Lingaombe/Phunzira/README.md

 🎓 **Phunzira — Student Resource Hub**

 **Phunzira** is a student-focused web application that allows users to upload and browse past exam papers and access free academic books and resources (like those from Project Gutenberg).
-Built with React, MongoDB, OneDrive API, and Chakra UI for a clean, accessible experience.
+Built with React, MongoDB, Multer and Chakra UI for a clean, accessible experience.

 ---